MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/02-representative-use-case.md

 ---
-title: "Migrate MySQL On-Premises to Azure Database for MySQL: Representative Use Case"
+title: "Migrate MySQL on-premises to Azure Database for MySQL: Representative Use Case"
 description: "The following use case is based on a real-world customer scenario of an enterprise who migrated their MySQL workload to Azure Database for MySQL."
 author: SudheeshGH
 ms.author: sunaray